 There was a time when Human Resources operated more like a back-office ledger than a strategic driver.
-File-heavy, policy-bound, and endlessly procedural — the department often functioned as an organisational gatekeeper rather than a catalyst for change.
+File-heavy, policy-bound, and endlessly procedural, the department often functioned as an organisational gatekeeper rather than a catalyst for change.
 But today, that model is as outdated as navigating the M25 in a horse and cart.

 HR in the Digital Era: From Tools to Transformation

 Why waste human potential on manual processes when AI-driven chatbots can handle frontline queries, or analytics platforms can offer real-time insights into workforce dynamics?
+The question isn’t whether you can afford to invest in these capabilities – it’s whether you can afford not to.

 Making Tech Work With You, Not Just For You: